kelseyurgorenci/xdci/user/pages/02.get-started/form.md

         -
             my_field: null
             type: checkboxes
-            label: 'Are you filling this form out on behalf of another researcher?'
+            label: 'Are you completing this form on behalf of another researcher?'
             default:
                 option1: false
                 option2: false